spatie/laravel-schedule-monitor/README.md

 ![screenshot](https://github.com/spatie/laravel-schedule-monitor/blob/master/docs/list-with-failure.png)

 The package will determine that a task ran too late if it was not finished at the time it was supposed to run + the grace time.
-You can think of the grace time as the amount of minutes that a task under normal circumstances needs to finish.
+You can think of the grace time as the number of minutes that a task under normal circumstances needs to finish.
 By default, the package grants a grace time of 5 minutes to each task.

 You can customize the grace time by using the `graceTimeInMinutes` method on a task.
 In this example a grace time of 10 minutes is used for the `your-command` task.